russelsantos19/100-days-of-code/r1-log.md

 Today I make my own custom form validation for my sign up page.
 Vee-validate gave me a hard time to import.

 ### R1D2
+Today I solve my problem and clean my code on my custom form validation.
+I also add some CSS to it.
+I learn a lot.